Kashyab19/hbc-2023-axelar/README.md

 	- Clicks from users based on targeted ads
 	- Selling their own collected data to other companies

-Data Management Platforms
+CookieMart
 - Who do they Pay
-	- N/A
+	- Site upkeep fees
 - How do they make money
+	- Royalties
 	- Selling data
 	- Site subscription/access
 	- Data transaction fees